joysmith/Build-your-own-open-source-3D-printer-over-the-weekend/01 Introduction/README.md

 ### 3. 3D Printing Workflow<a id='3'></a>

+1. 3D modelling
+1. Export as .obj/.stl file
+1. Load in the printer software

 ### 4. Overview of the i3 Berlin 3D Printer Design<a id='4'></a>

 ### 5. Tools and Parts<a id='5'></a>